-Colon Cancer Overview
+Colon Cancer Lawsuit

-Most forms of colon cancer started as small benign adenomatous polyps (noncancerous tumors) on the large intestine's inner walls.
+Most forms of colon malignancy started as small benign adenomatous polyps (noncancerous tumors) on the large intestine's inner walls.
 Over time, the polyps can become malignant if not removed from the lining of the intestines during a colonoscopy procedure.

 Colon Cancer Causes

-When the colon cell does not die as designed, it continues to grow and divide, reproducing new cells with the same abnormality.
-Even though scientists have yet to determine the exact cause of why abnormal cells change their behavior they have determined potential risk factors for the development of colon cancer that includes:
+When the colon cell does not die, it grows and divides, reproducing new cells with the same abnormality.
+Even though scientists have yet to determine the exact cause of why abnormal cells change their behavior, they have determined potential risk factors for the development of colon cancer that includes:

 - Adenomas that are typically removed during a colonoscopy procedure

-- Inflammatory Polyps that usually develop from colitis (colon inflammation)
+- Inflammatory polyps that usually develop from colitis (colon inflammation)

-- Hypoplastic Polyps that become cancerous in rare cases
+- Hypoplastic polyps that become cancerous in rare cases

 Who Gets Colon Cancer?

-Those at risk for developing colon cancer tend to be split equally between women and men of the same age.
-However, African-American men and women have a higher potential risk for developing colon cancer and dying from the condition compared to Caucasians (white) men and women of the same age.
+Those at risk for getting colon cancer tend to be split equally between women and men of the same age.
+However, African-American men and women have a higher potential risk for getting colon cancer and dying from the condition compared to Caucasians (white) men and women of the same age.

 Doctors and scientists have yet to determine the most effective way of preventing the development of colon cancer.
-However, lifestyle choices including consuming too much fat and too little fiber along with drinking excessive alcohol, smoking and not exercising likely plays an important role in reducing the chances of avoiding the development of deadly cancer.
+However, lifestyle choices, including consuming too much fat and too little fiber and drinking excessive alcohol, smoking, and not exercising, likely play an essential role in reducing the chances of avoiding the development of deadly tumors.

 Colon Cancer Symptoms

-The most common symptoms involving colon cancer vary greatly between patients.
+The most common symptoms involving colon cancer vary significantly between patients.
 Most symptoms are determined by the location of the disease, areas where it has spread, and the size of the tumor.